 Can I still use CX for takeout from the dining halls?

 Takeout from dining halls will no longer be an option since there will now be ample Combo-X-Change options, mobile ordering and other services.
 As the Jan.
 7 update above notes, we are temporarily offering takeout in all-you-care-to-eat locations for the first three weeks of spring semester while most classes are conducted virtually.

 What is Grab & Go dining?

-If the love the flexibility of Combo-X-Change (CX), you’ll enjoy our new Grab & Go option!
-During the pandemic, we received positive feedback on the variety of to-go options available.
-In addition to our mobile ordering service, we are introducing a new Grab & Go concept at various locations.
-They will feature a diverse menu of hot and cold meal options that are ready for guests to select with their CX meal.
+If you love the flexibility of Combo-X-Change (CX), you’ll enjoy our new Grab & Go option!
+We have introduced a new flexible dining option at various locations.
+They feature a diverse menu of hot and cold meal options that are ready for guests to select with their CX meal.

 Where can I find Grab & Go options?